mfcarroll/extract-otp-web/README.md

 [Gemini Code Assist](https://codeassist.google/) was used during the development of this tool.
 All AI-generated code has been carefully manually reviewed.

 The development of this tool was made possible in part through the support of [Stand.earth](https://stand.earth/).
-If you found this useful, and want to help protect the people and places you love, please [consider making a donation](https://stand.earth/donate/) to support Stand's work.
+If you find this useful, please [consider making a donation](https://stand.earth/donate/) to support Stand's work.